Arrhythmiagamer23/CustomPatcher-2.207port/about.md

 - unlock check function to unlock all icons

 This Mod has been ported because I want to get advice to User95401.
+This is gonna be a part of a big mod called "Geometry Dash: Spiced Up!".

 ## [BIG ISSUES LINK FOR YOU HERE](https://github.com/user95401/CustomPatcher/issues)